M to the B: Lyrics and music video

 The song is a diss track against fellow Blackpool music artist, Sophie Aspin.
 It uses several profanities, calling Aspin a "slag".

 The music video was filmed and originally released in December 2016, then re-released in September 2020 with TikTok clips of people using the song throughout the video garnering over 20 million views by May 2024, takes place in Blackpool, with scenes filmed at a local KFC and a Lidl supermarket.

 Chart performance

 The song became number one on the Spotify chart in the UK in 2020, thanks to the spread on TikTok.
 It was also number five on the worldwide Spotify chart.
 The song had been used in almost 7 million TikToks in 2020.

-The song, along with other viral TikTok songs, were part of the 2022 album TikTok Classics, where viral TikTok songs were re-recorded by the Babelsberg Film Orchestra of Germany.
+The song, along with other viral TikTok songs, was part of the 2022 album TikTok Classics, where viral TikTok songs were re-recorded by the Babelsberg Film Orchestra of Germany.